justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 - Allow the language implementation to support tail calls and continuations.
 - Allow the language to support native multithreading.

 Cyclone uses generational garbage collection (GC) to automatically free allocated memory using two types of collection.
 In practice, most allocations consist of short-lived objects such as temporary variables.
 Minor GC is done frequently to clean up most of these short-lived objects.
-Some objects will survive this collection because they are still referenced in memory.
 A major collection runs less often to free longer-lived objects that are no longer being used by the application.

-Cheney on the MTA, a technique introduced by Henry Baker, is used to implement the first generation of our garbage collector.
+Cheney on the MTA, a technique introduced by Henry Baker, is used to implement the minor collector.
 Objects are allocated directly on the stack using `alloca` so allocations are very fast, do not cause fragmentation, and do not require a special pass to free unused objects.

 A concurrent mark-sweep collector is used to manage heap memory and perform major collections without [stopping the world](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Stop-the-world_vs._incremental_vs._concurrent).